-In Japanese and Chinese cultures, noodles, in particular long, whole noodles are considered a good luck food.
+In Japanese and Chinese cultures, noodles, in particular long, whole noodles, are considered a good luck food.
 In China, long noodles are associated with longevity.
 You have to keep the noodle whole without breaking it until it is entirely in your mouth to achieve good luck in the New Year.
-In Japan, soba noodles represent the bridge from the old year to the new, and they eaten at midnight on New Year’s Eve.
+In Japan, soba noodles represent the bridge from the old year to the new, and they are eaten at midnight on New Year’s Eve.

 Black Eyed Peas, Collard Greens & Cornbread

 In the Deep South of the United States, the trinity of black-eyed peas, stewed collard greens, and cornbread are often referred to as “soul food.”
-The combination has been considered lucky dating back to the Civil War and thought to bring good luck and fortune.
+The combination has been considered lucky dating back to the Civil War and is thought to bring good luck and fortune.
 The collard greens are said to resemble greenbacks, the currency during the Civil War, while cornbread resembles mountains of gold.
-Black eyed peas, collard greens and cornbread are popular good luck foods in the Southern United States, especially on New Year’s Day to ring in the new year.
+Black-eyed peas, collard greens and cornbread are popular good luck foods in the Southern United States, especially on New Year’s Day to ring in the new year.

 Other New Year’s posts that may interest you: